ietf-wg-asdf/SDF/sdf.md

 Additional members may be present with the intention to override parts of the referenced map or to add new qualities or definitions.

-When processing sdfRef, if the target definition contains also sdfRef (i.e., is based on yet another definition), that MUST be processed first.
+When processing sdfRef, if the target definition contains also sdfRef (i.e., is based on yet another definition), that MUST be processed as well.

 More formally, for a JSON map that contains an sdfRef member, the semantics is defined to be as if the following steps were performed: